hm90121/0miner/README.md

   "blobber_count": "1", // number of blobber you want to deploy "deploy_main": true,
   "deploy_auxiliary": true,
-  "host_address": "test.devnet-0chain.net", // Host url for your public IP
-  "host_ip": "18.217.219.7", // Host ip
+  "host_address": "<your-domain>", // Host url for your public IP "host_ip": "18.217.219.7", // Host ip
   "kubeconfig_path": "", // path to your kubeconfig, keep it empty to use system configured kubeconfig "n2n_delay": "", // Delay between node to slow down block creation